bball07/User-Guides/React User Guide.md

 ### Steps

-Open your terminal and navigate to the directory where you want to create your app.
+You can just open your terminal and navigate to the directory where you want to create your app.

 Run the following command: